Mitsunee/fgo-timers/docs/CONTRIBUTING.md

 ## Code Guidelines

+- New code should use typescript - migration from esm to ts is currently in progress
 - Use the included ESLint and Prettier configuations. `simple-git-hooks` will run all committed code through both tools as well.
 - As a general rule of thumb default exports are only used in React Components, NextJS API Routes and NextJS Pages.
 All other exports should be named exports.
-- All files using JSX should use the `*.jsx` file extension.
+- All files using JSX should use the `*.jsx` or `*.tsx` file extension.
 - Try to keep functions small (and thus their purpose obvious and readable).
 If you absolutely need larger functions divide your code into sections and use comments to give them headlines such as `// handle args`.
 - Deployments are static thus files in `./assets` should only be written to during the prebuild step! (this means there is currently no way to update upgrades other then redeployment)
 - Should you need to add or update dependencies please also run `yarn browserslist --update-db` and `yarn-deduplicate` before committing.